kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 the first expands the cascade network, the second initialises the new uninitialised weights, and the third reevaluates all the particles.
-Algorithm stops execution after a hundred iterations.
+Algorithm stops execution after one hundred iterations.

 XML: